officialjaipanchal/ComicSonic/README.md

 ## 📜 License

-This project is for educational and demo purposes only.
+This project is for educational purposes only.
 Please respect copyright laws when uploading comic materials.